-When it comes to reducing the food wasted in your house, portions and the way food is served can make a big difference.
+When it comes to reducing the food wasted in your household, how food is portioned and served can make a big difference.

-Have you ever gone to cook rice or pasta and guessed what you need, added a bit more (just to be sure!) and then had way too much?
-Well it happens all the time with all sorts of food and much of this becomes food waste.
+Have you ever gone to cook rice or pasta and guessed what you need, added a bit more (just to be sure!) and then ended up with way too much?
+It happens all the time with all sorts of food and much of this becomes food waste.
 That is why proper portion measurements are so important.
-Most food packs have recommended portions on them but these are usually in weights and many people don’t weigh out their food (even though this is a great idea).
+Some food packaging has recommended portions but these are usually in weights and many people don’t weigh out their food (even though this is a great idea).

-Instead, get some measuring implements that help you with the staples.
+Instead, use some measuring implements that help you with the staples.
 Make sure to use the same one each time and then you can figure out what works for you.

-Serve in bowls – this allows people to take what they want while saving food for use as leftovers.
-Most of us would not want to save food scraped from someones plate but are happy to do so if it’s still in a bowl or pot.
+Serve food in bowls at the centre of the table – this allows people to take what they want while saving food for use as leftovers.
+Most of us would not want to save food scraped from someone’s plate but are happy to do so if it’s still in a bowl or pot.

 Many restaurants have changed plate sizes and even the scoop sizes for serving.
 Try the same at home.
 It has been found that you can reduce the amount of food on a plate by 1/4 and people will still be content with their lot.